 University of Toronto - Rotman School of Management

 Prior studies have documented that pension plan sponsors rigorously monitor a fund’s performance relative to a benchmark.
-We use a first-difference approach to show that in an effort to beat benchmarks, fund managers controlling large pension assets reduce fees and increase their exposure to high-beta stocks.
-Managers increase beta without affecting tracking error by strategically substituting low-beta stocks for high-beta stocks.
-The findings support theoretical conjectures that benchmarking leads managers to tilt their portfolios towards high-beta, negative-alpha stocks and away from low-beta, positive-alpha stocks, reinforcing observed pricing anomalies.
-Managerial risk-taking responses to benchmarking pressures complicate financial planning for investors.
+We use a first-difference approach to show that in an effort to beat benchmarks, fund managers controlling large pension assets tend to increase their exposure to high-beta stocks while at the same time aiming to maintain tracking error around the benchmark.
+The findings support theoretical conjectures that benchmarking leads managers to tilt their portfolio towards high-beta, negative-alpha stocks and away from low-beta, positive-alpha stocks, reinforcing observed pricing anomalies.
+Managerial risk-taking responses to benchmarking pressures can complicate financial planning for investors.

 Number of Pages in PDF File: 50